dfinity/nns-dapp/e2e-tests/README.md

 ./deploy.sh --populate local
 ```

-**PENDING: Setting cycles exchange is not working yet.
-Therefore, the related tests are skipped.**

-This command sets the cycles exchange rate and the list of subnets CMC is authorized to create canisters in.

-Both through proposals which are needed for the e2e tests.

 Then it executes the e2e test in "user-N01-neuron-created.e2e.ts".

 Therefore, if this works your setup is ready.